Call us for a free estimate 1-800-300-8565

 GRASSES COMMONLY AFFECTED

-All types of lawn grasses can be affected by brown patch.
-There are no turfgrass species entirely resistant to brown patch currently available.
 Brown patch is the most common and important disease of tall fescue.
-In most cases affected areas are able to recover, but tall fescue lawns less than a year old can be completely killed.
+In most cases, affected areas are able to recover, but tall fescue lawns less than a year old can be completely killed.

-Symptoms of brown patch may vary greatly with the type of grass and soil conditions.
+Symptoms of this lawn disease may vary greatly with the type of grass and soil conditions.

 - Irrigate grass only when needed and to a depth of 4 to 6 inches.
 The best time to water is early in the morning.
 This disease can spread fast when free moisture is present.